Architectural Careers

 Project Manager (Construction)

-Oversee building projects from design to construction.
+Take charge of building projects from design to construction.

 What does a Project Manager (Construction) do?

-• Guide end-to-end delivery of building projects
+• Guide building projects from start to finish

-• Manage allocation of project budgets and resources
+• Manage project budgets and resources

 Studio Director